imgrantye/arweave-ipfs-server/README.md

 ## Try

-It's hosted at https://3b565264.ngrok.io as part of bounty challenge.
+It's hosted at https://3b565264.ngrok.io as an example of an interactive interface.
 Try a `curl -X POST 'https://3b565264.ngrok.io/add/Qmaisz6NMhDB51cCvNWa1GMS7LU1pAxdF4Ld6Ft9kZEP2a'` to see it working